sfazliddinov385/threat-investigations/README.md

 |---|---|---|---|
 | 2025-01-22 | A user downloaded a fake Google Authenticator file | Lookalike-site malware with C2 hidden behind Cloudflare | [report](./2025-01-22-fake-software-site.md) |

-## What this shows I can do
+## How I work each one

-- Read packet captures in Wireshark and filter down to what matters
+- Pull the capture into Wireshark and filter down to what matters
-- Find the infected machine, its user, and its name from DHCP, NBNS, and Kerberos
+- Identify the infected machine, its user, and its name from DHCP, NBNS, and Kerberos
-- Tell real malicious traffic apart from normal background noise like telemetry and CDNs
+- Separate the real threat from normal background noise like telemetry and CDNs
-- Write up findings as a clear report with a containment plan
+- Write it up with the indicators and a containment plan

 ## Tools